AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * **Constraints**

-  Here you can specify whether a field is required and place constraints are on that field (for example, must be numeric, and so on).
+  Here you can specify whether a field is required and place constraints on that field (for example, must be numeric).

 * **Styling**